SonicJared/hockeyStats/README.md

 # hockeyStats
 A server that makes calls to the mySportsFeed API, and an app that displays the stats

 Aside from the IonicApp folder, this repository is a server that makes calls to the mySportsFeed API.
-To run the server, download the repo and type the following:
+To run the server, first download the repo.
+Then copy api/config_example.js into a new file called config.js, and replace the username and password with your mySportsFeedApi information.
+Now type the following:

 ```
 cd hockeyStats